OHTS ALUMNI SPOTLIGHTS

 Austri Silver '07

-Austri completed the Allied Health program.
+Austri completed the Health Science Careers program.
 She remembers watching surgeons in the OR, riding along on ambulance calls and viewing internal anatomy in endoscopy.
 The field that intrigued her the most were the various settings of physical therapy.
 Watching a patient who had suffered a stroke walk up and down the stairs for the first time solidified that career setting for her.
 She earned a B.S. in athletic training at Plymouth State University.
 She went on to earn a Doctorate of Physical Therapy at Franklin Pierce University, the youngest female in her class and a recipient of a distinguished award as an outstanding clinician.
 She now works as a Physical Therapist in New Hampshire.
 She attributes her success to an early exposure to the health care field: “Thank you to Mrs. Harlow and the rest of the allied health team for educating myself and other students about the many opportunities of the medical world.”